bryngd/Snoopy-Mod/about.md

-# Startpos Switcher
+# snoopy mod

-Pretty self explanatory, allows you to switch between startpos's using customizable keybinds or the arrow buttons if you are on mobile
+Not, self explanatory, allows you to switch between startpos's using customizable keybinds or the arrow buttons if you are on mobile